Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 1.1.
 List of CLI tools

 • OpenShift CLI (oc): This is the most commonly used CLI tool by OpenShift Dedicated users.
-It helps both cluster administrators and developers to perform end-to-end operations across OpenShift Dedicated using the terminal.
-Unlike the web console, it allows the user to work directly with the project source code using command scripts.
+Cluster administrators and developers can use it to perform end-to-end operations across OpenShift Dedicated from the terminal, including working directly with project source code using command scripts.

-• Knative CLI (kn): The Knative (kn) CLI tool provides simple and intuitive terminal commands that can be used to interact with OpenShift Serverless components, such as Knative Serving and Eventing.
+• Knative CLI: The Knative (kn) CLI tool provides commands to interact with OpenShift Serverless components, such as Knative Serving and Eventing.

-• Pipelines CLI (tkn): OpenShift Pipelines is a continuous integration and continuous delivery (CI/CD) solution in OpenShift Dedicated, which internally uses Tekton.
-The tkn CLI tool provides simple and intuitive commands to interact with OpenShift Pipelines using the terminal.
+• Pipelines CLI (tkn): OpenShift Pipelines is a continuous integration and delivery (CI/CD) solution in OpenShift Dedicated, which internally uses Tekton.
+The tkn CLI tool provides commands to interact with OpenShift Pipelines.

 Red Hat logoGithubredditYoutubeTwitter